Unionization FAQs

 Frequently Asked Questions

-A union is an association of employees formed to negotiate with their employer with respect to matters regarding terms and conditions of employment, including pay, hours, and other employment-related conditions.
-The union is the exclusive negotiating agent, meaning no other individual, body, or organization is permitted to work with the employer on matters relating to employment.
+A union is an association of employees formed to negotiate with their employer regarding terms and conditions of employment, including pay, hours, and other employment-related conditions.
+The union is the exclusive negotiating agent, meaning no other individual, body, or organization is permitted to negotiate with the employer on matters relating to the terms and conditions of employment of the employees represented by the union.

 Union representatives negotiate with employers through a mechanism called collective bargaining.
-The results of this process are contained in a collective bargaining agreement (CBA), and both parties are bound by the terms of this contract during its term or until a new CBA is in place.
-The union remains the exclusive representative for members of the bargaining unit until and unless (1) the union disavows interest in representing the unit, or (2) bargaining unit members voluntarily sign a petition seeking to decertify the union (after which a vote would be taken).
+The results of this process are contained in a collective bargaining agreement (CBA), and both parties are bound by the terms of this contract during its term or until a new CBA is in place as long as the union remains the exclusive bargaining representative.
+The union remains the exclusive representative for members of the bargaining unit until and unless (1) the union disavows interest in representing the unit, or (2) bargaining unit members voluntarily sign a petition seeking to decertify the union (after which a vote would be taken to decertify the union or not).

-While an individual may not remove themselves from the agreed upon bargaining unit, they should talk with their Union representative to understand their option to opt out of paying for the non-representational activities of the union.
+While an individual in a covered position may not remove themselves from a bargaining unit certified by the National Labor Relations Board, they should talk with their Union representative to understand the options available to opt out of paying for the non-representational activities of the union.

-Union dues are a fee charged to bargaining unit members by the union and are calculated by the union to cover the costs of the union representation work, including contract negotiation, administration, and disputes.
+Union dues are a fee a union charges to bargaining unit members.
+Unions set the amount of dues unit members must pay and use the dues to cover the costs of things like the union’s representation work, including contract negotiation, administration, and disputes.
 The dues may be a flat rate or a percentage of wages.
-They may also be used for the purpose of organizing at other employers and for making political contributions.
-Unions may seek to require that members of the bargaining unit who choose not to join the union pay an "agency fee" (sometimes called "fair-share" fee), typically a small percentage less than full dues, which is calculated by the union.
+They may also be used for the purpose of organizing at other employers, for making political contributions, and for political and social causes supported by the union.
+Unions may seek to require that members of the bargaining unit who do not choose to join the union pay an "agency fee" (sometimes called "fair-share" fee), in an amount also determined by the union.

 Unions support themselves through the assessment of union dues or fees collected from bargaining unit members.
 Although the collection of dues is often facilitated by employers through a dues checkoff card, the money paid in dues must come directly from the employee.

-Unions negotiate collective bargaining agreements, which are contracts that dictate employees’ pay, benefits and other workplace issues.
+Unions negotiate collective bargaining agreements, which are contracts that include negotiated terms about employees’ wages, hours, and other terms and conditions of employment.

-The collective bargaining agreement or CBA is a labor contract between the union and the employer that memorializes the parties' agreements concerning wages, work hours and working conditions of members of the bargaining unit.
+The collective bargaining agreement or CBA is a labor contract between the union and the employer that memorializes the parties' agreements concerning wages, work hours and other terms and conditions of employment of members of the bargaining unit.
 Mandatory subjects of bargaining as determined by the law and the National Labor Relations Board include: wages, overtime, shift premiums, grievance procedures, termination of employment, discharge and discipline.
-Permissible clauses may be negotiated by each party.
-The final Agreement lays out specific expectations between employer and employee and typically run for a period of three or four years.
+Permissible subjects may be, but do not have to be, negotiated by each party.
+The final Agreement lays out specific expectations between employer and employee and typically runs for a period of three or four years.

 Not unless defined by the collective bargaining agreement or agreed to between a union and Dartmouth.

 Supervisors are not permitted to be in a union under the National Labor Relations Act.
-It would be unlawful to have supervisors be part of the bargaining unit because of the inherent conflict in the union representing the interests of employees, and supervisors representing the interests of management, among other reasons.
+It would be unlawful to have supervisors in the bargaining unit because of the inherent conflict between the union representing the interests of employees, and supervisors representing the interests of management, among other reasons.